Alex shares his favorite TED Talks from TED2013.

 These are just a few examples of the fantastic TEDTalks during my week, epitomized by the following quote from German philosopher Friedrich Nietzsche: “He who has a why to live for can bear almost any how.”

-Alex Douzet is CEO and Co-Founder of TheLadders.
-In this role, Alex is responsible for the company strategy, global business operations, and product development
+Alexandre Douzet is the CEO and Co-founder of TheLadders, the premier mobile career network for career-driven professionals.
+In this role, Alex is responsible for the company strategy, global business operations, and product development.
+Follow Alex on Twitter at @ADouzet.